freddiehaddad/tetris/README.md

 ## Miscellaneous Author Notes

-This project allowed me to have first proper learning experience with programming a larger Rust project, an interactive game (in the console no less), and the intricacies of most important tetrs mechanics themselves.
+In the two very intense weeks of developing this project I've had my first proper learning experiences with programming a larger Rust project, an interactive game (in the console no less), and the intricacies of modern tetrs mechanics themselves.

-Gamedev-wise I can mention mostly learning about the [modern](https://gafferongames.com/post/fix_your_timestep/) [game](http://gameprogrammingpatterns.com/game-loop.html) [loop](https://dewitters.com/dewitters-gameloop/) and finding the proper abstraction for `Game::update` (allow arbitrary-time user input, make updates decoupled from framerate).
+Gamedev-wise I can mention learning about the [modern](https://gafferongames.com/post/fix_your_timestep/) [game](http://gameprogrammingpatterns.com/game-loop.html) [loop](https://dewitters.com/dewitters-gameloop/);
+Finding the proper abstraction for `Game::update` (allow arbitrary-time user input, make updates decoupled from framerate) was still hard.

-Frontend-wise I may have used [Ratatui](https://crates.io/crates/ratatui/), but I decided to just do some basic menus myself using the trusty [Crossterm](https://crates.io/crates/crossterm) for cross-platform terminal manipulation.
+Frontend-wise I may have used [Ratatui](https://crates.io/crates/ratatui/), but decided to just do some basic menus myself using the trusty [Crossterm](https://crates.io/crates/crossterm) for cross-platform terminal manipulation.
-Next time I'll use a TUI crate so as to sleep more peacefully at night not having to think about the ~horrible ad-hoc code I wrote (please don't judge :c )~
+Next time I'd use a TUI crate so as to sleep more peacefully at night not having to think about the ~horrible ad-hoc code I wrote for the interface~

 On the Rust side of things I learned about;
 - Some [coding](https://docs.kernel.org/rust/coding-guidelines.html) [style](https://doc.rust-lang.org/nightly/style-guide/) [guidelines](https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/style.md#getters--setters) & `cargo fmt` (~`#[rustfmt::skip]`~),